Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: Conclusions

 However, the role of the noise brought by measurements and gates has been neglected, even though it will inevitably appear in a realistic implementation of our proposal.
 In general, the effect of noise on VQAs is still an important open question~\cite{Cerezo_NatRev2021} and thus the study of the robustness of our proposal is worthy of further investigation.
 In the worst-case scenario, where noise prevents an accurate reconstruction of the cost function $E_\Ptrot (\bgamma, \bbeta)$ for optimization purposes, one might still use a ``simulated'' QAOA to infer good variational parameters to be provided to the actual quantum circuit, which will be used mainly for measuring physical properties.

 We emphasize that the QAOA technique we propose can be easily combined to extend several proposals for the study of 2D LGTs through digital quantum simulations \cite{tagliacozzo2013,tagliacozzo_Natcom2013,muschik2017u,Zohar_PRL2017,Zohar_PRA2017,Bender_NJP2018,lamm,Paulson_PRX2021,Halimeh_PRX2021}.
 Digital quantum simulations of LGTs on small systems have already been implemented in trapped ion experiments \cite{Martinez_Nature2016, Kokail_Nature2019} and superconducting qubit platforms \cite{Klco_PRA2018, Klco_PRD2020, Atas_2021, Ciavarella_PRD2021}.
-These experiments inspired several theoretical studies aimed at investigating the dynamics of the most important LGT excitations \cite{Pichler_PRX2016,Surace_PRX2020,Surace_NJP2021,Rigobello_2021}.
-In this respect, our results provide a tool to efficiently initialize the ground states of LGTs, which, in turn, make it possible to engineer in a controlled way several of the excited states customarily studied to explore the dynamical and topological properties of LGTs, including, for example, flux excitations and mesons.
-Therefore, the combination of QAOA, initialization of the excitations and digital quantum simulation of their time evolution opens the path to study many aspects of the dynamics of confined and deconfined phases.
+These experiments inspired several theoretical studies aimed at investigating the dynamics of the most important LGT excitations \cite{Pichler_PRX2016,Surace_PRX2020,Bender2020,Surace_NJP2021,Rigobello_2021}.
+Our results provide a tool to efficiently initialize the ground states of LGTs, which, in turn, make it possible to engineer in a controlled way several of the excited states studied to explore the dynamical and topological properties of LGTs, including, for example, flux excitations and mesons.
+The system we considered can be regarded as a surface code perturbed by onsite interactions that provide a kinetic energy to its plaquette excitations \cite{Vidal2009,Wootton2011}.
+Hence, the study of its dynamics delivers information on the resilience of topological quantum memories in which anyons acquire a non-trivial dispersion.
+Furthermore, the topological order of the $\mathbb{Z}_2$ LGT is the same of the most common topological quantum spin liquids, and our QAOA approach can be extended, for instance, to the study of quantum dimer models based on plaquette interactions, such as the Rokhsar Kivelson model \cite{Rokhsar1988}, which displays this kind of topological phases and transitions on suitable lattices \cite{Fradkin_book}.

+More in general, our variational quantum optimization successfully enables to explore the properties of Hamiltonians with non-trivial four-body interactions, which represent not only an essential element for designing topological phases but also a useful tool for encoding classical optimization problems~\cite{Lechner_SciAdv2015,Lechner_IEEE2020,Ender_arXiv2021,Dlaska_PRL2021}.
+Such interactions are compatible with the native geometry and qubit gate connectivity of several recently developed quantum computation platforms, encompassing both two-dimensional superconducting architectures, such as the Google Sycamore array~\cite{Arute_Nature2019,Satzinger_Science2021}, and programmable arrays of Rydberg atoms \cite{Ebadi_Nature2021,Scholl_Nature2021,Ebadi_arXiv2022,Bluvstein_arXiv2021}.
+In these systems, no additional overhead would be needed to map logical into physical qubits and measurements would give direct information on the addressed models, as in the case of the $\Ztwo$ LGT.

+In conclusion, the combination of QAOA, initialization of the excitations and digital quantum simulation of their time evolution opens the path to study many aspects of the dynamics of the confined and deconfined phases in LGTs as well as the anyonic excitations appearing in topologically ordered phases.